Hunters Who Killed Mother Bear & Two Cubs Sentenced After Video Footage Of Slaughter Emerged

-Nature and all its wonderful creatures are already being decimated by mankind, with the list of endangered species ever growing as the forests grow smaller.
-But some people aren’t content with the slow destroying of the planet and death of her animals.
-Instead, some trophy hunters have taken it into their own hands to ensure they die faster.
+Nature and many of its creatures are already being threatened by mankind, with the list of endangered species ever growing as their habitat shrinks.
+Compounding the issue, some trophy hunters have taken it into their own hands to participate in illegal hunting practices.

-One Alaska man and his son, Andrew and Owen Renner, skied to a bear’s cave on Esther Island in Prince William Sound, where they shot and killed the mother bear before turning their guns on her two screaming newborn cubs and slaughtered them too.
+One Alaska man — Andrew Renner — and his son, Owen, skied to a bear’s cave on Esther Island in Prince William Sound.
+There, they shot and killed the mother bear before turning their guns on her two newborn cubs.
+The cubs were shrieking as they were put down, per ABC 13.

-Fortunately there was a research camera set up to watch the bears and their daily activities, which caught the entire brutal killings on film, and that footage has just been used to secure convictions for the two men, according to a report by ABC 13.
+Fortunately there was a research camera set up to watch the bears and their daily activities, a camera which caught the brutal killings on film.
+That footage has just been used to secure convictions for the two men.

-While 41-year-old Andrew has been sentenced to three months behind bars, his 18-year-old son has been given a 30-day suspended sentence.
+While 41-year-old Andrew Renner has been sentenced to three months behind bars, his 18-year-old son has been given a 30-day suspended sentence.
 They had both pleaded guilty to numerous misdemeanor offenses.

-At the time of their illegal hunt, the men had not know about the motion-activated camera nearby that caught them in the murderous act.
+At the time of their illegal hunt, the men had not known about the motion-activated camera nearby — the camera that caught them in the murderous act.

 BREAKING: Jail sentence for poacher who slaughtered hibernating mother bear and two newborn cubs in #Alaska. https://t.co/v0lOsQUjqo pic.twitter.com/wBsi3ZWmqS